Landscape architecture’s gender gap revealed in new report

 The Census Report 2001-2016 – Women in Landscape Architecture is based on census data from the Australian Bureau of Statistics’ (ABS) four censuses of the 21st century.
 Led by Dr Gill Matthewson with the assistance of Parlour and XYX Lab, Monash University, the report’s authors believe it is the first detailed demographic analysis of the profession in Australia.

-AILA launched the Gender Equity Project in March this year on International Women’s Day.
+AILA launched the Gender Equity Project in March last year on International Women’s Day.
 Foreground interviewed TCL’s Lisa Howard at the time.
 As Howard recalled, “At university, I think we had a fairly good balance… What was most noticeable starting out as a young female graduate, was that when you turned up to meetings virtually the entire room would be full of men.”

 A benchmarking Global Gender Gap Index report has just revealed that at the current rate of improvement, Australian women will reach parity with men in 202 years